yapweijun1996/AI-Code-Editor-v15/README.md

 *   Our coding standards and best practices.

 We recommend reading the guide to understand the project's design and how to contribute effectively.

+### 📚 Complete Documentation

+For comprehensive documentation including tool references, architecture details, and feature guides, see our **[Documentation Overview](./docs/DOCS_OVERVIEW.md)** which provides organized access to all project documentation.